It’s summer. Families are traveling, attendance is sparse, but your budget hasn’t changed.

-With a strong biblical foundation laid before your church about the importance of tithing, you can appeal to God’s generosity and the mission he has given to the Church to encourage your church to tithe.
+With a strong biblical foundation laid before your church about the importance of giving, you can appeal to God’s generosity and the mission he has given to the Church to encourage your church to give financially.

-Are you ready for the tithing revolution?
-Download the free guide about trends in giving 7 Reasons Online Giving Is the Future of Tithing, and learn must-know facts about tithing and how it will affect your church.
+Are you ready for the giving revolution?
+Download the free guide about trends in giving 7 Reasons Online Giving Is the Future of Tithing, and learn must-know facts about giving and how it will affect your church.